StanfordMSL/ouijabot/README.md

 - Fire `roslaunch ouijabot_telop_cpp telop.launch` and enjoy driving the Ouijabot!

 ### Reference
+If you use the robot, please consider citing the following article:

 Zijian Wang, Guang Yang, Xuanshuo Su, and Mac Schwager, "OuijaBots: Omnidirectional Robots for Cooperative Object Transport with Rotation Control using No Communication", *Proc. of the International Conference on Distributed Autonomous Robotics Systems (DARS)*, London, UK, November, 2016